Driving home from errands, I was drifting-in-and-out listening to the car radio when I heard the words, “Bible concordance.”

 Curious about that, Lancashire and a colleague digitized and analyzed the first 50,000 words of 16 of Christie’s novels, looking at vocabulary, repeated phrases, and use of indefinite words like “thing” or “something” instead of more specific words.
 They found that, up to her 72nd novel, she had been very consistent.
 But something changed when she wrote Elephants… She used 20 percent fewer words than she’d used in her more recent books and 31 percent fewer than she’d used in Destination Unknown, written 18 years earlier.
 An astounding loss of vocabulary.
 These changes, they said, are not consistent with normal aging but with Alzheimer’s disease.

 Based on the analysis, their view evolved from “Christie has lost her edge a bit” to “Christie was showing signs of Alzheimer’s”.

 Had Lancashire told me, “Don’t waste your time with Elephants Can Remember; Christie has lost her edge,” I would have taken him at his word and not read the book.

-And, “How often,” I wondered, “do we take our clients at their words when they say that ‘X isn’t working well’, or take the order when clients say, ‘we want to buy this or that solution?” without really digging into it a bit, as Lancashire did with Ms. Christie’s novels, looking at the data, counting things, working out the facts under the surface to see the real picture before drawing conclusions.
+Rather than acting on our first impressions or taking our clients at their words when they say that ‘X isn’t working well’, we could dig into it a bit, as Lancashire did with Ms. Christie’s novels, looking at the data, counting things, working out the facts under the surface, perhaps to find a surprising, valuable revelation.